When you think about nursing assignments across the U.S., what is considered the top

-Believe it or not, landing an assignment in Hawaii doesn’t have to be as unrealistic and difficult as you think!
-Check out these 10 tips that will be sure to help you obtain and enjoy a travel assignment on one of Hawaii’s beautiful islands.
+unrealistic and difficult as you think!
+Check out the top 10 tips that will be sure to help

-This is one assignment that you certainly can’t drive to, which means you will need to purchase plane tickets.
-Now the question is, do you buy roundtrip or one way?
+This is one travel nursing assignment that you certainly can’t drive to, which means you will need to purchase plane tickets.
+Now the question is, do you buy round-trip or one way?
 Let’s think about this for a second.
 You will spend 13-16 weeks in one of the most beautiful locations our country has to offer.
 Do you know for certain that you will be ready to leave when your contract is over?
 Who knows?
-You may love it so much that you want to stay become a local.
+You may love it so much that you want to stay and become a local.
 It has happened before–more than you would think.
 Buying a one-way ticket is usually the way to go.
 No set return date and it’s often cheaper than a round trip!

 To ship my car or to not ship my car?
 That is the question.
 This is one of the big decisions nurses have to make when taking a contract in Hawaii.
 Is it worth your spending over $1500 to ship your car there and back?
 Of course, this is a personal decision.
 However, you do have other options!
 Think about buying an island car!
 There are little car dealerships all around the islands that you can purchase a used car or truck without spending over $1,000.
 Now, this won’t be a Ferrari or Maserati type car, but it will get you from A to Z!
-When you’re ready to head back to the mainland, you can turn around and sell it which allows you to get some of your hard earned money back!
+When you’re ready to head back to the mainland, you can turn around and sell it, which allows you to get some of your hard earned money back!

 Public transportation is another way to get around.
 Hawaii has a very practical bus system (especially Honolulu) and cabs are never hard to find.

-Get some exercise each day and bike to and from work.
-Check out local shops and Craigslist for some cheap, used bikes to cruise around on.
+<pGet some exercise each day and bike to and from work.
+Check out local shops and Craigslist for cheap, used bikes to cruise around on.
 A little fresh air never hurt anybody!

-If you want to rent a car, be prepared to spend something like $600/month or more.
-It may be a good idea to save the rental cars for days you plan on doing some exploring of the island.
+<pIf you want to rent a car, be prepared to spend around $600/month or more.
+It may be a good idea to save the rental cars for days you plan on exploring the island.
 This way you are only spending your money on a car when you need it.
 If you do decide to rent a car for your entire visit, be sure to ask for monthly rates and discounts.
 A lot of the major car rental companies have deals you may not know about.

-<pUltimately, when it comes down to getting around on the island, it would be best if you first found out where you are staying in order to determine which transportation method would be the best for you.
+<pUltimately, when it comes down to getting around on the island, it is best to first find out where you are staying, then determine which transportation method will be the best for you.

-“Hawaii” double times as a name for the 6 major islands that make up the 50th state, but is also the sole name of the Big Island.
+“Hawaii” – double times as a name for the 6 major islands that make up the 50th state, but is also the sole name of the Big Island.
 It’s important to know the difference between all of the islands so that you can be sure to choose an assignment on the best one for you.
 They all have something different to offer, check out some below info on the most commonly traveled too islands.

 Maui – This is the second largest island and is known as one of the more tropical islands to visit.
 It is famed to have a little bit of everything.
 You can start your day having breakfast in one of the bigger urban districts, spend your afternoon hiking through a rainforest and visiting waterfalls, then end your day in one of the more quiet historic areas.
 Tons to offer!!